unjs/nitro/docs/content/2.deploy/providers/firebase.md

 npx firebase-tools deploy
 ```

-If you chose the alternative setup using the Firebase CLI, you can also run:
+If you installed the Firebase CLI globally, you can also run:

 ```bash
 firebase deploy